manishpcp/aws-migration/Appendix F_ Glossary of AWS Migration Terms.md

 ### Offline Migration

-Migration method requiring source workload downtime during the process, typically used for non-critical applications.[^1]
+Migration method requiring source workload downtime during the process, typically used for non-critical applications.

 ### Online Migration

-Migration method allowing source workload to remain operational during migration, minimizing or eliminating downtime.[^1]
+Migration method allowing source workload to remain operational during migration, minimizing or eliminating downtime.

 ### Operational Readiness Review (ORR)

-Checklist and best practices to evaluate, prevent, or reduce scope of incidents and failures in migrated environments.[^1]
+Checklist and best practices to evaluate, prevent, or reduce scope of incidents and failures in migrated environments.

 ***